Daredevil Passengers Take Finnair Flight 666 To HEL On Friday The 13th

 Finnair flight AY666 to HEL took off from Copenhagen today on Friday the 13th.
 HEL is the airport baggage code for Helsinki in Finland, the destination of the portentous flight that many consider the world’s most terrifying.
-But, according to the Finnair officials, flight 666 to HEL on Friday the 13th did not have any trouble finding daredevil passengers willing to obtain tickets for the inauspicious flight set up as if to tempt Satan, the Devil.
+But, according to the Finnair officials, flight 666 to HEL on Friday the 13th did not have any trouble finding daredevil passengers willing to obtain tickets for the inauspicious flight set up as if to tempt Satan the Devil.

 The spooky flight got off to an ominous start, according to the Daily Mail.
 Finnair revealed that the flight left Copenhagen about a minute late.